-On January 2, 2015, we entered into an amendment to extend the maturity date of our accounts receivable securitization program until January 2, 2018.
-On February 1, 2015, we amended and restated the accounts receivable securitization program to increase the amount of cash proceeds provided under the facility from \$75.0 million to \$100.0 million, with an accordion feature allowing us to request additional borrowings up to \$25.0 million, subject to certain conditions.
+Our accounts receivable securitization program, which extends until January 2, 2018, provides cash proceeds of \$100.0 million and has an accordion feature allowing us to request additional borrowings up to \$25.0 million, subject to certain conditions.
 Under this program, certain of our subsidiaries continuously sell a designated pool of trade accounts receivables to a wholly owned subsidiary which, in turn, may borrow funds on a revolving basis.
 During 2015, we borrowed \$35.0 million under the accounts receivable securitization program to provide additional funds for investing in our subsidiaries' capital needs and to maintain flexibility for our growth initiatives.